LPHTony/engg1340-project-proposal/README.md

 All code and functions have have a in-code documentation to explain what it's do, input and ouput

 # Quick start
-excute file have been provided for you.
-You can simply download it and run this program by using ./main command
+Excute file have been provided for you.
+You can simply download entire file and run this program by using ./main command after entering this file